camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 - an [AWS account](https://docs.aws.amazon.com/accounts/latest/reference/accounts-welcome.html) is required to create resources within AWS.
 - [AWS CLI (2.11.15)](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) is a CLI tool for creating AWS resources.
 - [eksctl (0.163.0)](https://eksctl.io/installation/) is a CLI tool for creating and managing EKS clusters.
-- [kubectl (1.28.x)](https://kubernetes.io/docs/tasks/tools/#kubectl) is a CLO tool to interact with the cluster.
+- [kubectl (1.28.x)](https://kubernetes.io/docs/tasks/tools/#kubectl) is a CLI tool to interact with the cluster.

 ## Considerations

-The following does not reflect a production-ready setup but is a good quick start to get going with Camunda on AWS EKS.
+The following does not reflect a production-ready setup but is a good quick start to get going with Camunda 8 on AWS EKS.

 This is a simple guide suitable for non-production setups.
-However, it links to additional documentation for more advanced configuration.
+However, it links to additional documentation for more advanced configurations.

+While the guide is primarily tailored for UNIX systems, it can also be easily modified to suit Windows operating systems.

 :::warning
 Please note that following the guide will incur costs on your Cloud provider account.